keatonb/SPEViewer/README.md

 # SPEViewer
-This simple Mac OSX application allows the user to view images contained in the SPE file format 3.0, specifically data acquired with the LightField software and the ProEM 1024B camera.
+This simple pyqtgraph application allows the user to view images contained in the SPE file format 3.0, specifically data acquired with the LightField software and the ProEM 1024B camera.

  - command+O opens a new SPE file.